Your one-stop shop for help managing troop, Service Unit, and Juliette banking and all money-earning activities.

 Complete a financial assistance form for shop purchases, troop dues, camp, and events can be found online.
 Forms must be completed by a parent or guardian requesting assistance for their Girl Scout, or by the adult requesting assistance for themselves.

-Managing Service Unit Money
+Managing Community/Area Money